-Summer is well on its way, which means we’re finding every opportunity to take any meal al fresco.
-Sure, you could sit on the sidewalk or patio of your favorite neighborhood restaurant, but there’s something to be said for packing a good old-fashioned picnic.
-Whether you’re going on a hike, planning a day in the park, or sunning on the beach, this is our perfect formula for a summer lunch on the go.
+With the summer season well under way, we’re finding literally every chance we can to take any meal al fresco.
+On one hand, you could keep it simple and sit on the sidewalk or patio outside of your favorite neighborhood restaurant, but there’s something to be said for hand-selecting meats and cheeses, finding a bottle of wine, and going on a good, old-fashioned picnic.
+Whether you’re going on a hike, planning a day in the park, or working on your tan at the beach, this is our perfect formula for a summer lunch on the go.

 Quick Primer on Meats

 It’s important to know a few basics things when selecting charcuterie.
-Salami is sort of a blanket term for medium-sized sausage, typically made from pork.
+Salami functions as a blanket term for medium-sized sausage, typically made from pork.
 (Some higher-end brands will use “salame” as the more traditional Italian term).
 Sopressata is a larger meat block with a much coarser grind.
-If you’re into big chunks of pork and fat and really want to taste the difference, this is your direction.
+If you’re into big chunks of pork and fat and really want to taste the difference, this is the direction to go.
 Lastly, there’s the popular prosciutto, which comes in crudo (raw) and cotto (cooked) forms.
-You’ll readily find crudo forms throughout the US.
-They’re luscious slices of cured pig’s leg that have been aged for at least of year.
+You’ll readily find crudo forms (luscious slices of cured pig’s leg that have been aged for at least of year) throughout the US.